-- ✓ Be aware of any legal restrictions on the use or disclosure of information that you use: - ✓ Ensure that you keep confidential information secure; - ✓ Use secure passwords: - ✓ Lock your computer screen when you leave your workstation unattended: - ✓ Encourage others to adopt good information security practice; - ✓ Report any information security breaches of which you become aware.
+Be aware of any legal restrictions on the use or disclosure of information that you use.

+- Ensure that you keep confidential information secure. - ✓ Use secure passwords. - Be vigilant about the risks associated with the use of artificial intelligence (AI) and accuracy of data outputs. - ✓ Lock your computer screen when you leave your workstation unattended. - Encourage others to adopt good information security practice. - Complete any mandatory training issued by the Digital team.

+✓ Report any information security breaches of which you become aware.

-- Share passwords or write them down: - X Disclose confidential information to unauthorised persons.
+- Share passwords or write them down. - Disclose confidential information to unauthorised persons.